gavinsimpson/fromthebottomoftheheap/_posts/2014-05-09-modelling-seasonal-data-with-gam.md

 ![Cyclic cubic spline basis functions]({{ site.url }}/assets/img/posts/modelling-seasonal-data-with-gam-plot-cyclic-cubic-spline-example.png)

-This time, to make it clearer, the left hand panel shows a cubic cyclic spline basis function located at a `x` = 0.167.
+This time, to make it clearer, the left hand panel shows a cubic cyclic spline basis function located at a `x` =

+{% highlight text %}

+Error in eval(expr, envir, enclos) : lazy-load database 'P' is corrupt

+{% endhighlight %}

+.
 If you were to wrap the x-axis into a loop by joining the end points the basis function would meet nicely and smoothly at the join.
 The basis function still takes a value of 1 at its knot and 0 at the other knots, just as before, and there are matching basis functions for each of the knots, they're just not shown in this panel.

 The right hand panel shows how the "fitted" spline is derived as a weighted sum of the basis functions underneath any point on the spline.
 Because the basis functions all smoothly join at the end points of `x`, so does the fitted cyclic cubic spline.